Land

 DSC01080edit

 Apart from in the older forested areas, the slopes tend to have poor rocky soils.
 There is much scope for regenerating the land to a new level of resilience and abundance.
-We have begun increasing the biodiversity on the land by introducing many more kinds of native trees and shrubs and we have begun to recover many of the old fruit trees in the valley and plant some more with the aim of creating a perennial food forest.
-We practice regenerative agriculture and forestry.
+We have been increasing the biodiversity on the land by introducing many more kinds of native trees and shrubs.